 In some cases, they bear certain similarities, although overcoming the obvious distances that exist, with other important celebrations of this kind that are common in other countries and cultures, such as, for example, Halloween, traditional in the USA and in Anglo-Saxon countries, although due to globalisation that has spread throughout the planet, including Catalonia and the rest of Spain, and Mexico’s Day of the Dead, where a unique and colourful tribute to the deceased is remembered and paid.

 All about La Castanyada and All Saints Day in Barcelona

 La Castanyada is one of those traditions that all of us who were born in Barcelona or in the rest of Catalonia, the Balearic Islands or Aragon have very much internalised.
 It is the equivalent of Magosto, a celebration which takes place in some parts of the rest of Spain (Asturias, Galicia, Zamora, Salamanca, Cáceres, etc.) which bears important similarities.

 The Gastronomic Tradition of La Castanyada

 So, and in some villages it is still done today, church bells rang for the dead (they rang in honour of all the dead) during All Saints night, from 1st November to 2nd November, and almost until the first light of dawn was seen.
 In order to cope with the cold during the long night, hot foods were usually eaten, with chestnuts and roasted sweet potatoes being the main foods, typical of the autumn period that had started and very affordable economically speaking.

 Today, chestnuts and roasted sweet potatoes are eaten not only on 1st and 2nd November, but also during much of the autumn and winter.
 Other gastronomic specialities are also typical, such as the famous Panellets and Candied Fruit, which are usually accompanied by a glass of Muscatel.

-Chestnut and sweet potato stands in Barcelona 2019
+Chestnut and sweet potato stands in Barcelona 2023

 Although they are called chestnut stands, the fact is that the chestnuts share the limelight with the sweet potato, as they are prepared in the same way, roasted on a traditional Spanish grill called a “brasero”.
-Below, is a map showing the chestnut and sweet potato stands that you will find this year 2019 in the streets of Barcelona.
+Below, is a map showing the chestnut and sweet potato stands that you will find this year 2023 in the streets of Barcelona.

 The vast majority of the stands shown on the map can be found in the streets and squares of Barcelona from early or mid-October to late winter.
 However, in some specific cases, the chestnut stand is set up a few days before 1st November and dismantled one or two weeks later.